In This Article

 As far as ionic foot baths go, supporters of foot detoxes believe that the water changing color is a sign of toxins (like heavy metals) leaving the body through the feet.
 However, it's true what Moroney says—the water will change color even if you don't put your feet into the bath.

 Meanwhile, research conducted by AMD in 2008 claims to have found "sufficient data to demonstrate that clients using the IonCleanse by AMD had statistically significant reductions of toxic elements in their blood compared to those not using the IonCleanse by AMD."
-The "toxic elements" in reference included, on average, a 46 percent reduction in aluminum and a 24 percent reduction in cadmium.
 While the research is criticized due to a potential conflict of interest (AMD sells the very foot baths that were used in the study), the study was conducted by two qualified PhD- holders.

 DIY Foot Detox Recipes